15x acceleration, 6-8x less energy consumption, 10-15x TCO

 The main genomics operations are extremely data-intensive applications.
 A single human genome sequencing produces ~190GB of data to process.

-Mapping and Variant calling of DNA chain fragments against a reference genome can be accelerated over 100x against BWA-GATK reference or 15x against accelerated pipelines, reducing standard processing times from days or hours to a few minutes.
+Mapping and Variant calling of DNA chain fragments against a reference genome can be accelerated over 100x against BWA-GATK reference or about identical to other accelerated pipelines, reducing standard processing times from days or hours to a few minutes.

 Combining those genomics operations results in virtually real-time personalised medicine.
-It also reduces TCO by up to a factor 12 when compared to other acceleration solutions and at identical throughput thus making advances in genomics accessible to all.
+It also reduces TCO by up to a factor 12 when compared to other acceleration solutions and at identical throughput thus making recent progress in genomics accessible to all.

-Mapping and Variant calling of human genomes x112
+Mapping and Variant calling of human genomes x 12 TCO

 BLAST protein chain queries x25